yy502/laserpecker/Pro_EN.md

-# Misc
+# Misc Notes

 The laser does not come out from the centre of the window.
-It's a little to the right if you look from the front.
+The window is 36mm wide, the laser comes out at 12mm to the right edge if you look at it from the front.

 <img src="images/laser_head.jpg" height="250px">